Table of contents

 That’s why qualification is important for your process!

-With lead qualification, you’ll get to know precisely how “hot” your lead is.
+With lead qualification, you’ll get to know precisely how “hot” your sales lead is.

 Convert your leads

-That’s the final stage of the basic lead generation process: convert your lead into customers.
+That’s the final stage of the basic lead generation process: convert your sales lead into customers.

 This stage is generally run by your sales team (we’re in the sales funnel) while the two previous ones are run by your marketing team (we’re in the marketing funnel).